by Marc Nieper-Wißkirchen

 term)

-where each label
+where each label is an

 identifier.
-A labels
+A labels CFG term binds

-the labels
+the labels to

-the cfg term
+the cfg terms, and this

 binding is visible within the cfg

-s and the body cfg
+terms and the body cfg

-, much like the semantics of
+term, much like the semantics of

-expression for Scheme code.
+the letrec expression for Scheme code.
 When

-(forward) control flow enters a labels
+(forward) control flow enters a labels CFG

 fragment, the control flow is passed to the CFG block described

-by the body cfg term
+by the body cfg term.

 Control can flow to the CFG block described by